 If you are unsure if you are experiencing a severe allergic reaction, it is generally better to use EpiPen®.

-Using epinephrine (the medicine in EpiPen®) immediately after exposure to an allergy trigger can help reverse the symptoms of a severe allergic reaction… and could help save a life.
+Using epinephrine (the medicine in EpiPen®) immediately after exposure to an allergy trigger can help reverse the symptoms of a severe allergic reaction until you can get medical help… and could help save a life.

 Don’t hesitate: Any delay in responding to a severe allergic reaction can be life-threatening.